How can we help you today?

 Cases where Domain Privacy + Protection may not apply

-Domain Privacy + Protection is a smart choice for most domain owners in terms of identity security.
+Domain Privacy + Protection is a smart choice for most domain owners when it comes to identity security.
 However, there are a few cases where it may not be available or necessary:

-• Business transparency requirements.
-Some organizations, like regulated businesses or nonprofits, may choose to keep WHOIS records public for added accountability and legitimacy.
+• Business transparency requirements: Some organizations, such as regulated businesses or nonprofits, may choose to keep WHOIS records public to enhance accountability and legitimacy.

 But even if your case falls under these conditions, it’s still worth noting the risks of publicizing information and exploring other security measures for your online presence.